Wildlife Rehabilitation Center

 It is common for people to want to feed wildlife, especially during the winter months.
 While this may seem helpful, it usually does more harm than good.
 Before you put food out for the wild animals around your home, please be sure you have all the information.
 Here are some useful links:

-Tree-trimming in the Spring and Summer can destroy wild animal nests.
+Tree trimming in the Spring and Summer can destroy wild animal nests.
 Baby squirrels and baby birds are likely to lose their home and nest when you start up the chainsaw during this time of year.
-The best time for tree-trimming is October- February.
-Also power-washing your home, garage, or shed may also destroy bird nests.
+The best time for tree trimming is October through February.
+Additionally, power-washing your home, garage, or shed may also destroy bird nests.
 Swallows and sparrows love to nest on the sides of buildings or near gutters.
-Power-wash your home or shed during October- February to avoid unnecessary orphans.
+Please consider power-washing your home or shed between October and February to avoid unnecessary orphans.

 Not everyone wants to feed the birds, especially when they eat your garden veggies!
 Here’s some tips on how to safely keep birds away from the places they shouldn’t be.